dxw/playbook/playbook.md

    We’re open about our values and the way we work in dxw digital.
 We give our team members a voice because we’re proud of our diverse and inclusive culture.

+## Meetings with your manager

+### One-to-ones

+#### Purpose

+For your manager to help you with your professional development, with your wellbeing as a person, and to build a trusting relationship between the two of you.

+#### Overview

+These meetings are about you; ideally you will feel happy driving the meeting.
+If you’re not confident doing this, or are unsure how best to approach it, your manager will help you to get there.

+#### Agenda and topics

+Coming to your 1:1s with a list of things you’d like to discuss will help you make the most of the time.
+Some things you might find productive to talk about include:

+- **Your career and growth goals:** Don’t assume your manager knows all your aspirations.
+Bring them up in your 1:1s.
+Your manager understands you won’t work for them forever and they want you to have a happy, fulfilling career — whatever that means to you.
+Tip: if you want to talk about your long-term goals but feel uneasy about it, ask your manager to do the same.
+- **Team improvement:** Have an idea that will help your team to work better?
+Use your manager as a sounding board to help you refine and implement your suggestion.
+- **Self improvement:** Got a specific thing you’d like some help, coaching or feedback on?
+A technical skill or a soft skill?
+Your 1:1 is the place to bring it up.
+Remember that you can use the 1:1s that fall between career progression reviews to discuss any of the proficiencies you’re currently trying to level up on.
+- **Personal issues:** Anything going on outside of work that’s affecting your wellbeing?
+Physical or mental illness, bereavement, family issues, stress?
+The more you can tell your manager, the more they can try to help, and make accommodations for you at work.
+- **Interpersonal issues:** Having problems with a coworker?
+Your manager can help mediate or coach you through how to deal with the issue.
+- **Retrospection:** If at any time you feel like your 1:1s aren’t particularly productive or helpful, or you’d like to change something about them, don’t hesitate to bring this up with your manager.

+#### Frequency

+1:1s will be in your calendar every other week.
+Where possible they’ll be face-to-face, either in the office or out for a walk, or a coffee.
+Where that’s not possible, remote is perfectly fine.
+There’ll always be a Google Meet link in the calendar invite.

+If you need to reschedule your 1:1, let your manager know at the earliest opportunity.

+#### Meeting length

+An hour or so, at least once every two weeks, is a good standard to aim for.

+#### Additional resources

+Here’s a great article on 7 ways to prepare for an effective one-on-one meeting with your manager.

 ## Hosting and supporting services

 ### GovPress